Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Aye teahouse - 6 am and starting the fire

-Passed Aye, we are heading towards the Nangpa Glacier
+We left Aye behind and are heading towards the Nangpa Glacier.

 Rock towers above Aye